 Nevertheless, in such cases, an investor should do deeper due diligence to understand the reasons why the market has not valued the company appropriately.
 It may not be a condition where an investor is entering a value trap considering it as an undervalued opportunity.

 Dr. Vijay Malik

-Where to get the important data about the company’s business?
+Where to get important data about the company’s business?

 I honestly have learnt a lot from your blog and I have started my analysis on the stocks as you have described in this blog.

-But I am facing a problem with the available data in the internet.
-Like in the Business Analysis segment as you have mentioned to check for a parameter “Increase In Production Capacity And Sales Volume” but for this the quantity sold (i.e. Sales Volume) and Price is not available in all the annual reports of a company even the production capacity is also sometimes not there like other data we can have from Balance Sheet or Cash Flow Statement.
+But I am facing a problem with the available data on the internet.
+Like in the Business Analysis segment as you have mentioned checking for a parameter “Increase In Production Capacity And Sales Volume” but for this, the quantity sold (i.e. Sales Volume) and Price is not available in all the annual reports of a company even the production capacity is also sometimes not there like other data we can have from Balance Sheet or Cash Flow Statement.

 Is there any alternative source to find those data?

 You are right that the information about production capacity and volume is many times not available in the annual report.
 You may try to get it from either credit rating press release of the rating agency, which would have rated the company or from any equity research report, if publicly available.

 Otherwise, you might need to contact the management of the company to get the necessary data.